- sedan chair

 - an automobile with two or four doors, a permanent rigid top, and a full-sized rear seat

-Origin of sedanuncertain or unknown; perhaps coined (1634) by Sir S. Duncombe, Eng holder of the patent, prob. < It sedente, sitting < sedere, to sit from L: see sit
+Origin of sedanuncertain or unknown; perhaps coined (1634) by Sir S. Duncombe, Eng holder of the patent, probably from Italian sedente, sitting from sedere, to sit from L: see sit

 city in N France, on the Meuse River: scene of a decisive French defeat (1870) in the Franco-Prussian War

 A town of northeast France on the Meuse River near the Belgian border.
 It was the site of the decisive defeat and surrender of Napoleon III (September 2, 1870) in the Franco-Prussian War.x